mheard100/UFO/README.md

 - The website displays the data in the form of a well structured table with UFO sighting data: date, city, state, country, shape, duration, and additional comments.
 - The website was designed using JavaScript and HTML and arranged/modified with CSS and Bootstrap.
 - To navigate through its functionality, the user would need to click on the input boxes provided to the bottom left and enter a valid text-option for the category to be filtered.
-If you enter a incorrect fitler or a variable that does not exist in the data, you will get an empty table.
+If you enter an incorrect fitler or a variable that does not exist in the data, you will get an empty table.
 - To come back to the original dataset (without filters included) click on the top left where it says **UFO Sightings** and the HTML will get redirected.

 Filter example: